 To tell whether your peace lily is turning yellow and drooping due to underwatering or overwatering, feel the soil to a finger depth at the top of the pot and feel the soil at the bottom of the pot through the drainage hole in the base to see whether it feels damp or dry.

 If the soil is dry then this is the reason for the yellowing drooping leaves, in which case:

 - Always water peace lilies generously every 7-10 days, so that excess water visibly trickles from the drainage holes in the base.
 It is imperative that the peace lily’s soil is evenly moist after watering, so always water thoroughly.
-Always wait for the surface of the soil to dry before watering again to ensure the right balance of soil moisture, to meet the watering requirements of the peace lily (to prevent yellow, drooping leaves) which also avoiding root rot.
+Always wait for the surface of the soil to dry before watering again to ensure the right balance of soil moisture, to meet the watering requirements of the peace lily (to prevent yellow, drooping leaves), and also avoid root rot.

 - Mist the peace lily’s leaves regularly to increase the humidity.
 Misting the leaves creates a humid micro-climate which mimics, the humid, tropical conditions of the peace lily’s native environment in South America and counteracts the dry air indoors which saps moisture from the leaves.